kserve/kserve/ROADMAP.md

 ## Objective: "Graduate core inference capability to stable/GA"
 - Promote `InferenceService` and `ClusterServingRuntime`/`ServingRuntime` CRD from v1beta1 to v1
   * Improve gRPC yaml interface.
-  * Unifying model storage spec and implementation between KServe and ModelMesh
+  * Unify model storage spec and implementation between KServe and ModelMesh
   * Add Status to `ServingRuntime` for both ModelMesh and KServe, surface `ServingRuntime` validation errors and deployment status.
   * Deprecate `TrainedModel` CRD.
   * Collocate transformer and predictor in the pod.